chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 postgresql_private_ips = ["D1.D2.D3.D4","E1.E2.E3.E4","F1.F2.F3.F4"]
 ```

-### Minimum changes to be made for On Premise Deployment
+### Minimum changes to be made for On-Premise Deployment

 - Give `ssh_user` which has access to all the machines.
 Eg: `ubuntu`, `centos`, `ec2-user`
 - Give `ssh_key_file` path, this key should have access to all the Machines or VM's.
 Eg: `~/.ssh/id_rsa`, `/home/ubuntu/key.pem`